akshat7-create/breakos/README.md

 ---

 ## The Problem
-In middle and back-office operations, reconciling thousands of trades daily across depositories (like CDS, DTC) and third-party fund administrators generates hundreds of "breaks" (mismatches).
+In middle and back-office operations, reconciling thousands of trades daily across depositories (like CDS, DTC) and third-party administrators generates hundreds of "breaks" (mismatches).
 While identifying breaks is automated, **investigating them is highly manual**.
 A complex reconciliation break can take an analyst 45 to 90 minutes to investigate by cross-referencing vendor data, checking corporate actions, calculating accruals, and drafting emails.

 BreakOS doesn't replace the recon process — it replaces the grueling investigation that happens *after* breaks are found.